Zhang Ni: Conflict with the tribes of Suqiyi

 The people of Suqiyi (蘇祁邑) were led by the chieftain Dong Feng (冬逢) and his younger brother Dong Qu (冬渠).
 Dong Qu and the Suqiyi had already surrendered but they rebelled while Zhang Ni was concentrating on matters in Zhuomaa.
 Zhang Ni quickly defeated them and put Dong Feng to death.
 However, Dong Feng's wife was the daughter of another tribal leader the ruler of the Maoniu tribe.
 In order to avoid further rebellion from them, Zhang Ni isolated them.

 Dong Feng's brother Dong Qu used this time to flee to the western frontier.
 He rallied the remnant of the Suqiyi.
 Dong Qu was a fierce and strong warrior hence the Suqiyi deeply feared him.
 Qu sent two of his close relatives to feign surrender to Zhang Ni but in reality to obtain information.
 However Zhang Ni saw through this and with lavish gifts, he convinced them to defect then Zhang Ni had the two men sent to kill Qu.
 With the death of their rebel leader, all the tribes were secure.
 After this, Zhang Ni turned his attention to the Duqi (都耆) leader Li Qiucheng (李求承), who previously had personally killed the former Administrator Gong Lu.
 Zhang Ni raised an army to capture him with the result that Li Qiucheng was captured in battle.
 Zhang Ni then read a list of his crimes and executed him.

 Restoring infrastructure

 Originally, because of the tribal raids most of Yuexi's commandery infrastructure were in ruins.
 Zhang Ni initiated a building project to have the city walls repaired in order to protect the people.
 Most of the work was done by foreign and local tribes: the Sanguozhi records that among the men and women, everyone worked their hardest to help Zhang Ni rebuild.
-Zhang Ni was in office for three years in Yuexi Commandery until he was repatriated to his former prefecture in Ba Commandery.
+After three years in office, Zhang Ni moved the commandery seat back to its former location and repaired the city walls.